 Then the rapid development of chemistry led increasingly to the dominance of chemical medicine and synthetic drugs as the traditional system of medical treatment in America.
 Over time, the use of herbal medicines declined in favor of pharmaceuticals.
 During this time, most Americans shied away from herbal preparations when synthetic ones were available.

 However, according to the World Health Organization, 80% of people today worldwide continue to rely on herbal supplements and medicinal herbs for some aspect of their primary healthcare.
 In Germany, up to 700 plant-based medicines are available and are prescribed by approximately 70% of German physician

-In the last twenty years in the United States, the public has become increasingly dissatisfied with the cost and side effect risks of prescription and non-prescription medications.
+In the last thirty years in the United States, the public has become increasingly dissatisfied with the cost and side effect risks of prescription and non-prescription medications.
 This, combined with an interest in returning to natural or organic remedies, has led to increased use of herbal pain relief, for example.

 The use of herbal supplements and alternative medicines is more popular in the United States than ever before.

-Herbs come in several forms:
+Herbs come in several other forms: